CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.4 Android.md

 Furthermore, the "Access to usage data and access to notifications" settings should only allow allowed apps to access this sensitive data.

-### 3.3 Requirements for increased protection requirementsListed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+### 3.3 Requirements for increased protection requirements
+Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### SYS.3.2.4.A6 Using a Malware Protection (CIA) Product